x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/completion-gspace-migration-batch.md

 # Completion of migration batch

-Based on whether you are using New EAC, Classic EAC, or Powershell cmdlets to perform the migration, the completion process differs.
+Based on whether you are using New EAC, Classic EAC, or PowerShell cmdlets to perform the migration, the completion process differs.

 ## Finalizing your migration